Serving or caring for others can be incredibly rewarding. But it can also be incredibly stressful. So stressful, that it interferes with self-care.

 What God Says or Does:

-God wonderfully made us and knitted us together.
-Taking care of our physical needs is just as important (and not separate from) the importance of taking care of our spiritual needs.
-The Lord already expects us to talk to Him about all of our needs.
+Did you see the point in the Scripture verse above?
+God made you wonderfully and knitted you together.
+That means that taking care of your physical needs is just as important (and not separate from) the importance of taking care of your spiritual needs.

 When you offer your body (and the loving way you care for your body) as a form of worship, it is pleasing to the Lord.